roybahat/thisisnotadvice/notes-for-final-edit.md

 Omit needless words and phrases.
 For example, you can usually strike:
 * "it is important to"
 * "you need to"
+* "you should"
 * "a lot of" (this is a phrase that sounds more natural when spoken than written)
 * Even the word "that" often adds nothing!
+* WOrds like "are" and "is" often provide clues that you can simplify a sentence.
+Consider "consider what your options are" vs. "consider your options."

 \*\*\*\*